gabrielemariotti/cardslib/doc/EXPAND.md

 ![Screen](/demo/images/header/expandCustom.png)

+### Listeners

 You can use these listeners to listen any callbacks when animations end.

-* `Card.OnExpandAnimatorEndListener` invoked  when expand animation ends
+* `card.OnExpandAnimatorEndListener` invoked  when expand animation ends
-* `Card.OnCollapseAnimatorEndListener` invoked when collapse animator ends.
+* `card.OnCollapseAnimatorEndListener` invoked when collapse animator ends.

 Example: